|

 Acknowledgments to the Second Edition

-Part I: Reading Genesis with a Strategy
+Part 1: Reading Genesis with a Strategy

 1. Understanding the Book of "Beginnings"

-Part II: Reading Genesis as Literature
+Part 2: Reading Genesis as Literature

 2. Who Wrote Genesis?